 Campus Construction & Growth

-Developments on the Washington University Medical Campus and the neighboring Cortex Innovation Community are positioning St. Louis as a national hub of technology and biomedical research.
+Developments on the Washington University Medical Campus and the adjacent Cortex Innovation Community are positioning St. Louis as a national hub for technology and biomedical research.

 Current and planned projects